Biking

 Rail Trails through the Otways

 Rail Trails are disused railway corridors that have been converted to paths for walkers, cyclists and horse riders.
-Discover the Otways in a different way.
+Discover the Otways in a different way and explore our stunning rail trails.

 Old Beechy Rail Trail

-Enjoy this 50km scenic trail in parts or plan a full day or weekend traversing scenic farmland and pockets of forest between Colac and Ferguson.
-This trail is almost continually downhill from Beech Forest to Gellibrand, and is best suited for mountain and hybrid bikes.
+Enjoy this 50km scenic trail in sections or plan a full day or weekend traversing scenic farmland and pockets of pine and wet eucalypt forest between Colac and Beech Forest.

-The trail follows the original alignment of a narrow gauge railway that played a key role in opening the western Otways to settlement.
+The trail follows the original alignment of a narrow-gauge (2’6″/762mm) railway that played a key role in opening the western Otways to settlement.
 Innovative interpretive signs along the route describe the history of the railway and the area.

 Tiger Rail Trail

-Commence your ride or walk opposite the Forrest Brewing Company.
-The trail winds through the Yaugher State Forest on its way towards Barwon Downs.
-The trail then connects with mountain bike trail 16 “Tiger Loop”.
-This non-technical trail can be followed back to the rest of the mountain bike network.
+Commence your ride or walk opposite the Forrest Brewing Company. the trail winds through the Yaugher State Forest on its way towards (but not all the way to) Barwon Downs.
+The shared trail is a popular route for mountain bike riders who are traveling to the Yaugher MTB network and horse riders and walkers.

 Before you leave